KDE/cutehmi/tools/cutehmi.console.0/README.md

 This tool allows one to execute QML expressions.
 One specifies an extension and the tool will make an attempt to import that extension and instantiate `Console` component.
 If the extension does not provide `Console` component an alternative non-GUI component may be specified with `--component` option.
+You can use `--help` command line argument to see a list of all possible command line options.

 For example following command imports [Console Example](../../extensions/CuteHMI/Examples/Console.0/) extension, which provides
 `Console` component allowing for some basic interaction with the tool.